 The Importance of Color in Design and Branding

 Color is more than just an aesthetic choice; it’s a powerful tool that influences how people perceive a brand.
 The right choice of colors can evoke emotions, create associations, and drive consumer behavior.
-Understanding the science behind color usage is crucial for designers and marketers alike, especially when deciding whether to use PMS colors, CMYK, or RGB.
+Understanding the science behind color usage is crucial for designers and marketers alike, especially when deciding whether to use PMS (Pantone® Matching System), CMYK (Cyan, Magenta, Yellow, Key or Black), or RGB (Red, Green, Blue) colors.

 How Color Influences Emotions and Decisions